 - To Wrap Up

 But First, Let’s Clarify Something

-Before jumping right in, I would like to clarify a misconception that makes me cringe.
+Before jumping right in, I would like to clarify a common misconception about the term “Mayan”.
 The words “Mayan” and “Maya” are not synonymous nor can they be used interchangeably.
 The term Mayan refers specifically to the language, whereas Maya refers to the people, culture, or places.
 So, you could say that the Maya speak Mayan.
 Yes, there’s no need to distinguish between the singular and plural forms.

 Okay, that was an eye-opener.
 Even I made that mistake in the past.
 Just keep it in mind for future reference.

 I’m not going to bore you with a load of details, but it’s important to have some context.
 Well, first of all, I would like to point out that the Maya do not use such term among themselves; it’s of more recent usage.
 They refer to themselves by language bonds or ethnicity instead.
 Something similar happened with the Aztecs.

 There is some controversy as to when to Maya civilization started, but many experts agree it was around the year 2500 B.C.
 They gradually started to populate the southeastern portion of the country, including the modern states of Yucatan, Quintana Roo, Campeche, Chiapas, and Tabasco.
 They also inhabited portions of Guatemala, Belize, and Honduras in Central America.